tinacms/tina.io/content/guides/nextjs/adding-tina/creating-forms.md

 }
 ```

+> Note that our `onSubmit` handler is just a stub.
+How you implement this function will depend on how your content is stored, and will be explored in later guides.

 ## Adding the Form to the Post Component

 First, we'll need to import `useForm` and `usePlugin` from the `tinacms` package: